VirtusLab/Inkuire/README.md

 ### Using inkuire

-Due to postponed release of dokka, some artifacts has to be provided manually, e. g. local maven repository.
-The Easiest way to achieve that is to publish all artifacts locally from dokka clone.

 Inkuire provides various ways to interact with its API.
 For now, there is REST service and web client or the IntelliJ plugin.

-To run web client, clone repository and run gradle task `./gradlew run`
+To run web client locally, clone repository and run gradle task `./gradlew run`

 You'll be able to open your browser at address `localhost:8080/query`

+There is also instance hosted remotely with latest changes at [inkuire.me](https://inkuire.herokuapp.com/query)

 The input is any correct signature for Kotlin function.
 The output is collection of functions, which suits the given signature either by full match or polymorphic substitution of receiver, arguments or return type.